COGS18/COGS18.github.io/_build/materials/21-CodeTesting.md

 ## Test Driven Development

 <div class="alert alert-success">
-In software development, <b>test-driven development</b> is anapproach in which you write tests first -  and then write code to pass the tests.
+In software development, <b>test-driven development</b> is an approach in which you write tests first -  and then write code to pass the tests.
 </div>

 ### Test Driven Development